 Outside of the Gold Coast, consider Underwater World at the Wharf at Mooloolaba on the Sunshine Coast north of Brisbane.

 Sydney used to have Australia's Wonderland, later renamed Wonderland Sydney, not too far west from Sydney city center.
 Wonderland closed in 2004 and in its place has arisen an industrial park.

 Old Sydney Town, a historical theme park on the Old Pacific Highway north of Sydney, closed in January 2003.

 A movie-themed park, Fox Studios Backlot, failed to fire and was subsequently closed.

 Only Luna Park on Sydney Harbour is left as a fun park with various rides and stage performances.
 It has had a chequered history as well, having closed and reopened a few times.

 Victoria has a topnotch historical park in Sovereign Hill in the goldfields town of Ballarat.
-There also, nightly, the events surrounding the Eureka Rebellion are dramatised.
+There also, nightly, the events surrounding the Eureka Rebellion are dramatized.

-Close to Melbourne city centre is Melbourne's Luna Park on the beach at St Kilda.
+Close to Melbourne city center is Melbourne's Luna Park on the beach at St Kilda.

 On the other side of the continent, the greater Perth metropolitan area is not to be left behind.
-It has Adventure World at Bibra Lake about 20 minutes' drive from Perth city centre.
+It has Adventure World at Bibra Lake about 20 minutes' drive from Perth city center.